phillarmonic/drun/DRUN_V2_SPECIFICATION.md

 #### Available Actions

-- `start` - Start all services in dependency order
+- `start` - Start services (skip if running and no updates detected)
+- `up` - Bring up services with fresh rebuild and repo updates on default branches
 - `stop` - Stop all services in reverse order
 - `restart` - Stop then start services
 - `recreate` - Force a fresh deployment by running `down → build → start`